Siege of Antioch

 The siege of Antioch took place during the First Crusade in 1097 and 1098, on the Crusaders' way to Jerusalem through Syria.
 Two sieges took place in succession.
-The Crusader sieged the city held by the Seljuk Empire from 20 October 1097 to 3 June 1098, when the Crusaders successfully took the city.
-A Seljuk relieving army then sieged the Crusader for three weeks in late June.
+The Crusaders sieged the city held by the Seljuk Empire from 20 October 1097 to 3 June 1098, when the Crusaders successfully took the city.
+A Seljuk relieving army then sieged the Crusaders for three weeks in late June.
 The second siege led to the Battle of Antioch in which the Crusaders defeated the Seljuks led by Kerbogha.
 The Crusaders then established the Principality of Antioch, ruled by Bohemond of Taranto.

 Antioch (modern Antakya) lay in a strategic location on the Crusaders' route to Judea through the Syrian Coastal mountain range.
 Supplies, reinforcements and retreat could all be controlled by the city.
 Anticipating that it would be attacked, the Seljuk governor of the city, Yağısıyan, began stockpiling food and sending requests for help.
-The Byzantine walls surrounding the city presented a formidable obstacle to its capture, but the leaders of the crusade felt compelled to besiege Antioch anyway.
+The Byzantine walls surrounding the city presented a formidable obstacle to its capture, but the leaders of the Crusade felt compelled to besiege Antioch anyway.

 The Crusaders arrived outside the city on 21 October and began the siege.
 The garrison sortied unsuccessfully on 29 December.
 After stripping the surrounding area of food, the Crusaders were forced to look farther afield for supplies, opening themselves to ambush.
 On 31 December, a force of 20,000 Crusaders encountered a relief army led by Duqaq, ruler of Damascus, heading to Antioch and defeated them.
 As the siege went on, supplies dwindled, and in early 1098 one in seven of the Crusaders was dying from starvation, and people began deserting.

 A second relief force, this time under the command of Duqaq's brother Ridwan, emir of Aleppo, advanced towards Antioch, arriving on 9 February.
 Like the army of Duqaq before, it was defeated.
 Antioch was captured on 3 June, although the citadel remained in the hands of the Turkish defenders.
 Kerbogha, atabeg of Mosul, began a siege against the Crusaders who had occupied Antioch, which lasted from 7 to 28 June 1098.
 The second siege ended when the Crusaders exited the city to engage Kerbogha's army in battle on 28 June and defeated them.
 On seeing the Turkish army routed, the defenders remaining in the citadel surrendered.